Custom Stencil

 This prop is the object, that describes the properties of image and has following properties:

-, so you should set the coordinates of your stencil himself.
+The stencil coordinates can be easily calculated from state, so you should set the coordinates of your stencil himself.

 It was done on purpose, to give you possibility to create the custom stencil more flexible.